JerseyK/Final-Project_Sunset/README.md

 ## About the Team: <a name="team"></a>
-Add Names :: Name :: Name
+Jersey Krupp :: Qiyu Yang :: Kyra Grodman

 *The final dashboard can be found [here](https://jerseyk-final-project-sunset-website-welcome-eoomf2.streamlit.app/).*